polm/shesha/README.md

 The difference between a `die` and a `deck` is that a `die` **can** repeat values in one run of the generator, while a `deck` **can not**.

 `generator` is the command that builds the widget.
 There are a lot of commands you can use inside it.
-(This syntax is terrible so it **will** change.)

 - **new-row**: make a new row in the generator.
 - **print**: make a new cell in the row, and put text inside it.
 Terms inside `[brackets]` are taken to be the names of sources (dice or decks set before).
 Brackets can be nested.